-Students following this course of study also complete 87 credits towards their major.
+Students following this course of study also complete 88 credits towards their major.
 The Design major differs from the Visual Arts major as follows: (1) complete two area seminars (Design Seminar A: History and Design Seminar B: Issues) instead of one; (2) complete either Design Practicum or a 4-credit Internship instead of Visual Arts Practice; and (3) fulfills 31 studio elective credits instead of 32.
-Note: Design Internships follow the department Internship guidelines above, and require the pre-approval of Design faculty or Senior Program Advisor.
-Please consult the Design major worksheet for full list of requirements on page 21.
+Note: Design Internships follow the department Internship guidelines above, and require the pre-approval of Design faculty.
+Details regarding Design Internship are now available on Canvas: https://rutgers.instructure.com/courses/157693 Please consult the Design major worksheet for full list of requirements on page 22.